 “I am a member of Pi Delta Chi, the women’s service sorority.
 This group of strong women works to serve the community and campus while also empowering women.
 Being a part of this group has really helped me grow and become more involved.”

 “My favorite memories are of all the great people that I have met here.
 My freshman year, I played softball and met some of my best friends while I was on the team.
 I also enjoy exploring the Kenosha area and finding new places to eat.”

-“The biggest surprise so far in my college career has been finding a healthy balance between class, free time, and studying.
-Time management is something I continue to struggle with and college is a time when you’re constantly adjusting.”
+“The biggest surprise so far in my college career has been finding a healthy balance between classes, free time, and studying.
+Time management is something I continue to struggle with, and college is a time when you’re constantly adjusting.”

 What would your 8-year-old self think of you now?

 “My 8-year-old self would think I was joking.
 I never thought I would be on the career path that I am, but once I got to Carthage, I knew I was where I needed to be, doing what I needed to do.”

 Why should other students consider your major?
 What advice do you have for them?

 “Neuroscience is a field that often correlates with other parts of science.
 This major also offers a lot of opportunity for hands on experience and research within the field of study.”